rbrown146/Gov_Election_Analytics/index.md

 ![](./final_reflect/win_range.png)

 On average, Republican states were predicted to be more Republican than in actuality, and Democratic states were predicted to be more Democratic than actuality.
+Perhaps poor and limited polling explains why results were off in some states.
+Ohio had a polling error of essentially zero, and Minnesota was only off by 1.72%; both states were well polled this cycle.
+However, even if polling errors effected results, there are still a number of large errors that are unexplained.
+For example, results were off by 19.91% in Nevada and 8.9% in Florida, two well-polled states.
+While the polls may have been off in both states, they were not off by nearly as much as the size of the model's prediction errors for those states.
+Something about the model itself contributed to the errors.

+16.04% in Alabama, 10.38% in Mississippi, 9.53% in Indiana, and 9.17% in Washington.

 ![](./final_reflect/biden.png)
 ![](./final_reflect/trump.png)